 Sexual harassment is against the law in Queensland.
 It is prohibited by the Anti-Discrimination Act 1991.

-It has nothing to do with mutual attraction or friendship between people.
+It has nothing to do with mutual attraction between people.

 Sexual harassment does not have to be deliberate or repeated to be illegal.

 Some sexual harassment, such as sexual assault, indecent exposure and stalking is also a criminal offence.

 Sexual harassment can happen anywhere - while at work, in a shop or restaurant, at school or college, when looking for accommodation, or when dealing with tradespeople, businesses or state or local government officials.

 An employer can be legally responsible for sexual harassment by their employees, unless all reasonable precautions are taken to prevent its occurrence.

 - Employer responsibilities

 - Making a complaint